 Pros of the Ride Safer Travel Vest:

-- The Rider Safe Travel Vest is very compact and lightweight, and can easily be carried in a purse/backpack (or your child can carry it themselves by wearing it).
+- The Rider Safe Travel Vest is extremely compact and lightweight, and can easily be carried in a purse/backpack (or your child can carry it themselves by wearing it or carrying it in a small backpack);

 - Lastly (a huge point for travel!), it can easily fit 3 across in any vehicle.